Death Valley Hikes: An Adventure Through the Heat and Beyond

 2. Badwater Basin Salt Flats

 At Badwater Basin, you’ll find the lowest point in North America, sitting 282 feet below sea level.
-This is not a typical “hike” in the traditional sense, as it’s more of a walk across a vast, flat, salt-encrusted landscape.
+This is not a typical “hike” in the traditional sense, as it’s more of a walk across a vast, flat, salt-encrusted landscape starting from the Badwater Basin trailhead.
 However, the experience of walking across the largest salt flat in the Western Hemisphere is nothing short of otherworldly.

 4. Desolation Canyon